U.S. Estate Planning: Common Trust Types

 Key features:

-Must have at least one U.S. citizen trustee or domestic corporation as trustee
+Requires a U.S. trustee or domestic corporation

 Dynasty Trust